-UK leader to lawmakers: Back my deal or face lengthy delay
+May to UK lawmakers: Back my Brexit deal or face long delay

-LONDON (AP) — British Prime Minister Theresa May has warned that it would be “a potent symbol of Parliament’s collective political failure” if Brexit were to be delayed by so long that the U.K. has to take part in May’s European elections.
+LONDON (AP) — British Prime Minister Theresa May warned Sunday that it would be “a potent symbol of Parliament’s collective political failure” if a Brexit delay meant that the U.K. has to take part in May’s European Parliament election — almost three years after Britons voted to leave the bloc.

-Writing in the Sunday Telegraph, May also said that if lawmakers didn’t back her deal before Thursday’s European Council summit, “we will not leave the EU for many months, if ever.”
+Writing in the Sunday Telegraph, May also cautioned that if British lawmakers failed to back her Brexit deal before Thursday’s European Council summit, “we will not leave the EU for many months, if ever.”

-May is expected to try to win Parliament’s approval of her withdrawal agreement for the third time this week.
-Amid the deadlock, lawmakers voted on Thursday to seek to postpone Brexit.
+“If the proposal were to go back to square one and negotiate a new deal, that would mean a much longer extension … The idea of the British people going to the polls to elect MEPs (Members of the European Parliament) three years after voting to leave the EU hardly bears thinking about,” she wrote.

-That will likely avert a chaotic withdrawal on the scheduled exit date of March 29, though power to approve or reject an extension lies with the EU.
+May is expected to try to win Parliament’s approval of her withdrawal agreement from the EU for the third time this week.
+After months of political deadlock, lawmakers voted Thursday to seek to postpone Brexit.

 Most Read Business Stories